jaribrahman/sampleRepo/README.md

 - Changing this to see if git commit makes sure that this is changed, but that the new directory and the file inside it is not added, as add was not called

+- Last test was successful, now adding files first, then committing.